 The terms of the joint venture agreement for one joint venture within the Rigid Industrial Packaging & Services segment include mandatory redemption by the Company, in cash, of the noncontrolling interest holders' equity at a formulaic price after the expiration of a lockout period specific to each noncontrolling interest holder.
-The redemption features cause the interest to be classified as a mandatorily redeemable instrument under the accounting guidance and included at the current redemption value each period in long-term or short-term liabilities of the Company, as applicable.
+The redemption features cause the interest to be classified as a mandatorily redeemable instrument under the accounting guidance, and this interest is included at the current redemption value each period in long-term or short-term liabilities of the Company, as applicable.
 The impact of marking to redemption value at each period end is recorded in interest expense.

 During the second quarter of 2016, the Company purchased the interest of one of the mandatorily redeemable noncontrolling interest holders that notified the Company of the exercise of its option requiring the Company to purchase its equity for the redemption price of \$0.8 million.
-One remaining partner has the ability to require the Company to redeem its equity in 2017 and the Company has a contractual obligation to redeem the outstanding equity interests of each remaining partner in 2021 and 2022, respectively, and therefore, redemption values as of October 31, 2016 of \$9.0 million are included in other long-term liabilities in these consolidated financial statements.
+The Company has a contractual obligation to redeem the outstanding equity interest of each remaining partner in 2021 and 2022, respectively.

-The following table provides the rollforward of the mandatorily redeemable noncontrolling interest for the twelve months ended October 31, 2016 (Dollars in millions):
+The following table provides a rollforward of the mandatorily redeemable noncontrolling interest for the years ended October 31, 2016 and 2017:

-Mandatorily Redeemable Noncontrolling Interest Balance as of October 31, 2015 \$ Reclassification of book value of noncontrolling interest 10.4 Out-of period reversal of cumulative income allocated to noncontrolling interest (1.2) Out-of period mark to redemption value 0.1 Current period mark to redemption value 0.5 Repurchase of redeemable shareholder interest (0.8) Balance as of October 31, 2016 \$ 9.0
+(in millions) Mandatorily Redeemable Noncontrolling Interest

+Balance as of October 31, 2015 \$ -

+Reclassification of book value of noncontrolling interest 10.4

+Out-of period reversal of cumulative income allocated to noncontrolling interest (1.2)

+Out-of period mark to redemption value 0.1

+Current period mark to redemption value 0.5

+Repurchase of redeemable shareholder interest (0.8)

+Balance as of October 31, 2016 \$ 9.0

+Current period mark to redemption value 0.2

+Balance as of October 31, 2017 \$ 9.2